dhammon/AttacksAndCountermeasures/textbook/04-NetworkServices.md

 > [!exercise] Exercise 4.3 - DNS Spoofing
 > The DNS Spoofing task will use the Ubuntu VM as a DNS server, the Windows VM as a victim DNS client, and the Kali VM as a malicious DNS server.
 The goal will be to get the Windows VM to resolve IP addresses from the Kali VM in a static network.
 Set up each VMs’ (Ubuntu, Windows, Kali) network settings to `Bridged Adapter` mode.
 > #### Step 1 - Setup DNS Server
-> From the Ubuntu VM, install and configure the DNS server (using dnsspoof).
+> From the Ubuntu VM, install and configure the DNS server (using bind9).
 Within the Ubuntu terminal, modify your primary user account to use sudo.
 Make sure to replace `USER` with your username on the VM.
 > ```bash
 > su -
 > usermod –aG sudo USER
 > ```
 > Reboot the VM for the sudo settings to take effect.
 Once rebooted, you will be able to run commands as the root user from your primary user account.
-Next, install `dsniff` using the following command.
+Next, install `bind9` using the following command.
 > ```bash
-> sudo apt install dsniff –y
+> sudo apt install bind9 bind9utils bind9-doc -y
 > ```
-> After `dsniff` has been installed, look up the IP address of www.google.com to be used in a `dns.txt` file.
-Make sure to replace the `IP` with the IP address of www.google.com.
+> Confirm that the bind9 service is running in a good state.
 > ```bash
-> nslookup www.google.com
-> echo “IP www.google.com” > dns.txt
+> systemctl status bind9
 > ```
-> Identify the network interface of your Ubuntu VM by running the following command.
-The interface might be something like “enp0s3”.
-> ```bash
-> ip a
-> ```
-> With `dsniff` installed, the `dns.txt` file created, and the network interface identified, start the `dnsspoof` server.
-Make sure to replace `INTERFACE` with the network interface identified in the last command.
-> ```bash
-> sudo dnsspoof -i INTERFACE -f dns.txt
-> ```
 > #### Step 2 - Configure Windows DNS Setting
 > In this step, you will modify the Windows interface DNS settings to use the Ubuntu VM.
 From the Windows VM, open the Control Panel's Network Connections panel.
 Right-click “Ethernet” and select “Properties” to launch the interface property window.
 With the interface properties window opened, select “Internet Protocol Version 4 (TCP/IPv4)” and press the “Properties” button.
 Select the “Use the following DNS server addresses:” radio button and enter the IP address of the Ubuntu VM.
 Press “Ok” and close out the windows that were opened for the network settings.
 > ![[../images/04/dns_win_settings.png|Windows DNS Configuration|500]]
-> You should see log activity in the Ubuntu `dnsspoof` terminal when running the following command from a Windows command prompt.
+> Run a lookup on google.com to confirm that DNS is configured with Ubuntu correctly.
 > ```bash
 > nslookup google.com
 > ```